Abadrausar/Rubble-/other/Rubble Readme.txt

 	Replaced the "Libs/Base" DFHack support with a much more flexible and less error prone system, no more extra install steps!
 	Updated "Libs/DFHack/Add Reaction" to use the new DFHack support.
 		There is no longer a need to prep between regions when using this addon.
+	Moved "Base/Files" to "Base"
+	Updated "Libs/Caste/DFHack/Transform" to use the newest DFHack stuff.
 	Updated a LOT of documentation, and still more needs to be written...